Seven out of ten students take out loans to pay for school. So if you have student debt, you are not alone.

 Once you go over the Eligibility Worksheet and confirm that you meet all the requirements, you can complete the Request for Consideration form.

-Note that you must attach all required documentation to the Request for Consideration, such as your loan data, statements from lenders, Service Agreements, justifications, etc.
+Note that you must attach all required documentation to the Request for Consideration, such as your loan data, statements from lenders, Agreements, justifications, etc.

 Also, there is a competitive selection process for the ASLRP grant.
 Knowing that will stop many people from even trying, so go for it.